 More than 162 million people saw our message asking if you could imagine a world without free knowledge, it said.

 all around the world your messages dominated social media and the news.
 Millions of people have spoken in defense of a free and open Internet.

 laws would place onerous obligations on websites to vet content uploaded by users, and threaten free expression online.

 In a dramatic display of the power of online protest, a congressional vote on the anti-piracy bills Pipa and Sopa have been shelved after some of the internet's main players demanded a legislative rethink.

 internet went dark in opposition to proposals that critics claim will hamper the flow of online information, Senate majority leader Harry Reid announced the postponement of a planned ballot on Pipa, also known as the Protect IP Act.

 the Republican chairman of the House Judiciary committee, followed suit, saying his panel would delay action on similar legislation called the Stop Online Piracy Act, or Sopa, until there is wider agreement on the legislation.

-The decision to postpone the votes was made in light of recent events , Reid said -- taken to be a reference to Wednesday's day of action in which Wikipedia led the way with a 24-hour blackout.
+postpone the votes was made in light of recent events , Reid said -- taken to be a reference to Wednesday's day of action in which Wikipedia led the way with a 24-hour blackout.

 the four remaining Republican candidates vying for the White House nod came out against the Sopa.
 GOP frontrunner Mitt Romney said the law was far too intrusive and could hamper job creation and would harm the economy.
 His main rival, former House

 speaker Newt Gingrich, said existing laws were sufficient to allow an aggrieved copyright holder to sue, while libertarian Ron Paul said the bill threatened freedom.

 The U.S. Justice Department has charged seven individuals connected to the file-sharing site Megaupload.com, accusing them of a massive worldwide online piracy scheme that costed more than $500 million in damages and generated more than $175

 million in profits, according to a Justice Department release.
 Megaupload's CEO is the rapper and DJ Swizz Beatz.

 The business is allegedly led by Kim Dotcom of Hong Kong and New Zealand.
 Dotcom was arrested in New Zealand along with associates.